 Belmont University is committed to providing professional counseling through the Office of Counseling Services.
 This essential program equips students to manage life transitions as well as serious emotional issues.
 The goal is to help students choose healthy coping skills.
 Confidential services are provided at no cost to students with specialized attention to college students' unique needs.
-In addition to direct therapeutic services, Counseling Services provides training to faculty and staff to help ensure the Belmont community is aware and attentive of the scope of mental health needs in a college environment.
-Students in turn directly experience a sense of community that values safety, personal integrity and care.
 Counseling Services’ primary focus is on general and emergent care of mental health concerns.
 While clinicians possess a wide range of specializations, Counseling Services is not intended for long-term, chronic therapeutic treatment.

 Scope of Services